 Considerations when growing lavender.

-First consider the growing conditions.
-Lavender loves dry well drained soil and full sun.
+First, consider the growing conditions.
+Lavender loves dry well-drained soil and full sun.
 As for soil-type, if you want to grow your lavender for its essential oils it is recommended that the soil is lean, chalky, and mostly alkaline in its nature.
-This combination minimizes risk of root rot from dampness.
+This combination minimizes the risk of root rot from dampness.

 We find that planting on mounds helps to drain water away from the root system, but the truth is in Maryland, the humidity and the recent rise in rainy season makes growing lavender more challenging than it has been in the past.